Caesar-github/mpv/DOCS/man/en/options.rst

         - ``--reset-on-next-file=""``
           Do not reset pause mode.

+``--right-alt-gr``, ``--no-right-alt-gr``
+    (Cocoa and Windows only)
+    Use the right Alt key as Alt Gr to produce special characters.
+If disabled, count the right Alt as an Alt modifier key.
+Enabled by default.

 ``--rtsp-transport=<lavf|udp|tcp|http>``
     Select RTSP transport method (default: tcp).
 This selects the underlying network transport when playing ``rtsp://...`` URLs.
 The value ``lavf``